top of page

 Q: Can my partner and I get married in a Greek church if only one of us is Orthodox?

 It’s a question I get asked more often than you’d think.
-Mixed-faith couples or those from different cultural backgrounds are completely standard these days — love doesn’t care about labels, after all.
-Unfortunately, the Greek Orthodox Church feels differently.
+Mixed-faith couples or those from different cultural backgrounds are completely standard these days.
+Love doesn’t care much for labels.
+Unfortunately, the Greek Orthodox Church does.
+Short answer: ÏŒχι (that’s “no”).

-Longer answer: Greek Orthodox churches require both parties to be baptised in an Orthodox tradition.
-It’s not personal — it’s policy!
-They’re very old-school about it (like, Byzantine old-school).
-Think of it like a very strict guest list, curated by centuries of canon law.
-So unless both of you are Orthodox — and your koumbaros is too — the church bells won’t be ringing for your wedding there.
-Yes, there is some cross-over between Catholic and Greek churches, but it comes down to a case by case (or priest by priest) scenario.
+Longer answer: Greek Orthodox churches require both parties to be baptised in the Orthodox tradition.
+It’s not personal, it’s policy.
+Very old-school policy.
+Think Byzantine old-school.
+Unless both of you are Orthodox (and yes, your koumbaros too), the church bells won’t be ringing there.
+There can be some crossover between Catholic and Greek churches, but it’s handled on a case-by-case, or more accurately, priest-by-priest basis.

-A Greek Orthodox wedding ceremony, or Catholic for that matter — as beautiful and solemn as they are — aren't exactly customisable.
-Beyond having your names mentioned, there’s no space for personal vows, entrance songs, mixed bridal parties, or storytelling.
+Greek Orthodox wedding ceremonies, and Catholic ceremonies for that matter, are beautiful and solemn, but they aren’t customisable.
+Beyond your names being mentioned, there’s no room for personal vows, entrance songs, storytelling, or blended traditions.

-And while there’s nothing wrong with tradition, it honestly breaks my heart when couples call me hoping I have some kind of in-road to the local Greek parish, and that I can somehow help them pull off their dream wedding — same-sex, mixed-faith, full of meaning — in a Greek church that simply won’t allow it.
-The good news?
-You can honour your Greek roots in a way that’s authentic and true to you — and that’s where I come in.
+And while there’s nothing wrong with tradition, it genuinely hurts when couples call hoping I might have some hidden in-road to a Greek parish that will somehow allow a same-sex, mixed-faith or deeply personal ceremony that simply isn’t permitted.
+The good news is that you can honour Greek heritage in a way that feels authentic and true to you and that’s where a civil ceremony comes in.

 Your culture, your traditions, your way

-Q: What if we use a celebrant and want to christen our children in the Orthodox Church?
+Q: What if we use a celebrant and and still want our children christened in the Orthodox Church?

 Q: Can I get an Orthodox priest to come to my venue and conduct a ceremony?